ryanppal/ppn-blue-paper/README.md

 With these advantages in mind, PPN will be providing the ability for insurers and partners to customise smart contracts according to their specifications for certain use cases.
 These smart contracts can be customised from a set of templates provided by PPN and these customisations can be made hassle-free from a dashboard, which will be provided.
 As for users, they, too, will be able to propose and create smart contracts for Mutual Aid Pool or other insurance products.
 However, creation of these smart contracts by users will be subjected to the restrictions that they are only able to create the smart contracts from the templates provided as these templates will be audited to ensure that they are safe for the network.
 Whereas for insurers and partners, they are not subjected to the same restriction and they are able to create smart contracts that are not restricted by the templates provided.

 ### 3.2 Public Layer
 The public layer consists of an indefinite number SNs who collect and validate transactions from end users (e.g., Apps, Webs, etc.) independently and concurrently.
-It plays an integral role in serving cross-layer transactions from the token holders/oracles/apps/dApps/other blockchain to the private layer.
+It plays an integral role in serving cross-layer transactions from the token holders/oracles/apps/dApps/other blockchains to the private layer.

 SNs can be run by anyone in the community fulfilling a minimum number of PAL staking.
 They serve as the first layer of defense for the network, filtering off suspicious, spam transactions and other forms of attacks from the private net.
 More specifically, SNs validate the transactions (from end users) to form a Directed Acyclic Graph (DAG) [[11](#reference11)] on the valid transactions.
 By using the advantages of DAG, transactions can be verified quickly in parallel while still enabling them to be sorted.